The Dirichlet problem for elliptic systems with data in K\"othe function spaces: Introduction, Statement of Main Results, and Examples

 Moreover, the $\mathbb{X}'$-Dirichlet boundary value problem for $L$ in $\mathbb{R}^{n}_{+}$, formulated analogously to \eqref{Dir-BVP-Xalone} {\rm (}with $\mathbb{X}'$ replacing $\mathbb{X}${\rm )} is also well-posed, and the solution enjoys the same type of properties as above.

-Finally, the above result is sharp in the following sense: The solvability of both the $\mathbb{X}$-Dirichlet and the $\mathbb{X}'$-Dirichlet boundary value problems for the Laplacian in $\mathbb{R}^{n}_{+}$ {\rm (}in the form of convolution with the Poisson kernel{\rm )} with naturally accompanying bounds implies the boundedness of ${\mathcal{M}}$ both on $\mathbb{X}$ and $\mathbb{X}'$.
+Finally, the above result is sharp in the sense that the solvability of both the $\mathbb{X}$-Dirichlet and the $\mathbb{X}'$-Dirichlet boundary value problems for the class of all second-order, homogeneous, elliptic systems, with constant complex coefficients {\rm (}in the form of convolution with the Poisson kernel{\rm )} with naturally accompanying bounds {\rm (}as in \eqref{Dir-BVP-X:b}{\rm )} is equivalent to the boundedness of the Hardy-Littlewood maximal operator ${\mathcal{M}}$ both on $\mathbb{X}$ and on $\mathbb{X}'$. \end{theorem}

-As a consequence, the solvability of the $\mathbb{X}$-Dirichlet and the $\mathbb{X}'$-Dirichlet boundary value problems for the Laplacian in $\mathbb{R}^{n}_{+}$ {\rm (}in the manner described above{\rm )} is equivalent to the solvability of the $\mathbb{X}$-Dirichlet and the $\mathbb{X}'$-Dirichlet boundary value problems in $\mathbb{R}^{n}_{+}$ for all systems $L$ as in \eqref{L-def}-\eqref{L-ell.X}. \end{theorem}

 Assuming Theorem~\ref{Them-General}, the proof of Theorem~\ref{Theorem-Nice} is rather short.
 Indeed, the discussion preceding its statement gives the well-posedness of the $\mathbb{X}$-Dirichlet boundary value problem.
 Furthermore, since \eqref{dual-X2} entails that the hypothesis \eqref{Nabb} is stable under replacing $\mathbb{X}$ by $\mathbb{X}'$, the well-posedness of the $\mathbb{X}'$-Dirichlet boundary value problem follows as well.